blrobin2/blrobin2.github.io/_posts/2023-06-11-daddys-deadly-darling.md

 letterboxd_url: https://boxd.it/4mhTh1
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 “Dad Rapes Daughter and Dies of Knife Wound,” reads the newspaper headline.
 Said daughter (Toni Lawrence, the director’s daughter) is put in a psych ward and given shock treatment, but when a nurse and doctor run off to fuck, she escapes

 An old farmer / former circus magician (Marc Lawrence, the director) steals bodies from the morgue to feed his pigs because that’s all they’ll eat after accidentally feeding them a person.
 “I don’t think it’s against the law to turn dead people into pigs,” says the sheriff